Begin your career making a difference to the lives of young people with a Certificate IV in Youth Work CHC40413 at Victoria University Polytechnic.

 As part of the application process, applicants must complete a Pre-training Review (PTR) and undertake a literacy and numeracy (LN) assessment to determine suitability for admission and identify support needs.

-For fieldwork purposes, this vocational sector typically requires
+For fieldwork purposes, this vocational sector typically requires current:

 - Working with Children Check